dataaispark-spec/GenAI-Architect-70-Hands-On-Projects/README.md

 # GenAI-Architect-70-Hands-On-Projects
-## 📖 GenAI Architect Academy – 70+ Hands-On Projects for Skill Level Up from Zero to Production
+## 📖 GenAI Architect Academy – 70+ Hands-On Projects for Skill Upgrade from Zero to Production
 # 📚 GenAI Architect: From Zero to Production 🚀

 > A comprehensive, hands-on video series transforming you into a Generative AI Architect through 70 structured videos.
 Perfect for beginners and pros alike!